 17. Intellectual Property Rights

-Without prejudice to the Customer’s rights in its own materials, the parties hereby agree that the Customer shall not acquire any Intellectual Property Rights whatsoever in respect of the Software, Services, documentation and other materials used by Provider in connection with or related to the provision of the Services hereunder.
+Without prejudice to the Customer’s rights in its own materials, the Parties hereby agree that the Customer shall not acquire any Intellectual Property Rights whatsoever in respect of the Software, Services, documentation and other materials used by the User in connection with or related to the provision of the Services hereunder.